harrywang/bigdata-cookbook/README.md

-This cookbook installs Hadoop 2.6.0 (single node cluster) on Ubuntu 14.04 and configures the system to run a simple word count python program (counting the words in the lyrics of the song "[Imagine](https://www.youtube.com/watch?v=DVg2EJvvlF8)" by John Lennon) using Hadoop Streaming API.
-Note that there are professionally developed cookbooks for Hadoop such as the one found at https://supermarket.chef.io/cookbooks/hadoop.
+This cookbook contains a number of recipes to setup a few systems for big data analytics.
+Note that there are professionally developed cookbooks for setting up those systems that can be found at https://supermarket.chef.io/.
 This cookbook is for learning and teaching purpose and only tested on Mac.
 I referred to many online tutorials and articles as found in the references section at the end of this README - many thanks to those authors.

+- Hadoop: hadoop recipe installs Hadoop 2.6.0 (single node cluster) on Ubuntu 14.04 and configures the system to run a simple word count python program (counting the words in the lyrics of the song "[Imagine](https://www.youtube.com/watch?v=DVg2EJvvlF8)" by John Lennon) using Hadoop Streaming API.
+- Spark:

 ### Instructions
 You can follow the official tutorial at https://learn.chef.io/local-development/ubuntu/ to setup Chef local development environment or just follow the links in 1 and 2 below directly.
 For a brief introduction about the folder structure, see next section.